prisma/prisma1/docs/1.3/04-Reference/05-Clusters/01-Overview.md

 - If this rate is exceeded, requests are being queued in memory.
 If this queue exceeds 25 requests, an error is returned immediately.
 - The header field `throttled-by` is included in HTTP responses.
 It indicates how long the request was delayed due to throttling (in milli seconds).

+The upper bound in storage capacity for a Prisma service that's running on a development cluster is 100 MB.

 </InfoBox>

 ## Cluster registry